T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 ## Project :  An online Café :

-#### Overview : An online Café that makes customer to order what he like form coffee or bekry. typically serve coffee and food such as pancakes, baguette sandwiches, pastries, and desserts.
+#### Overview : An online Café that makes customer to order what he like from coffee or bekery. typically serve coffee and food such as pancakes, baguette sandwiches, pastries, and desserts.

-# This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### This online store has 2 main users.
+The customer and the manager of the coffee .
-####

 #### As a customer I should be able to do the following :
-- Browse  Products .
+- Browse the cafe menu .
-- View the product info (summary, price and quantity)
+- View the product price.
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
+- identify the quantity order.
 - Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
 - Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
+- Get receipt of purchases.
-- Check delivery status .

 #### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+ - type in the menu name(Drinks, Bekery) to show your chosen menu.
- - type in list_products to show all the products in the grocery.
+ - type in order_name to identify your order.
- - type in show product_name to get information about this product.
+ - type in (drinks_quantity or bakery_quantity) to set the quantity you need pf your order.
- - type in buy product_name to buy the product .
+ - type in exit,no or nothing order_question to finish your order and take the receipt.
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.